 The initial appointment with the ES, in-person or virtual, is an opportunity for everyone involved to learn about the policies and procedures as they relate to receiving services from PAEP.
 It is also the perfect time for the ES and the client to get to know one another.
 The ES and client will review the Supported Employment Handbook and, as required by funding sources, signed informed consent for services is obtained at this time.
+(Please see Appendix A to review a critical form that is signed at the intake appointment.)
 In addition, the ES and the client will review other appropriate documents, which may include: